Updated: 4th May 2017

 - Direct measurement of a vast number of websites/apps that are connected to them directly

-Using a combination of data sources seems like a great idea, and it makes sense why their data seems more accurate than that of Alexa’s traffic stats tool.
+Using a combination of data sources seems like a great idea.

-Or, if you’re trying to get data to inform the purchase decision of a website – request access to their analytics.
+For example, if you’re considering the purchase of a website you should definitely request access to their analytics.

 Did you like this post?